About FAMA Ministries

 Pastor Ruben Ruganza is the President and founder of FAMA Ministries.
 A native of DR Congo and a member of a minority tribe, Pastor Ruben and his family have had first-hand experience with tribal war, genocide, civil wars and their devastating consequences upon the family.
 Various members of his family have been killed and all have been forced to flee numerous times.
 His own nuclear family has been split up for years at a time.
 While a refugee living in Burundi, God gave Pastor Ruben the vision to minister to the family in the Great Lakes Region.
 FAMA Ministries was born out of that vision.

-Ken Jones is a member of the Board of FAMA Ministries.
+Ken Jones is the treasurer of FAMA Ministries.
 He is married to Linda and has two grown children, Kevin (married to Lissy) and Kaiti.
 He is a recently retired principal of BerryDunn, a large regional CPA and consulting firm headquartered in Portland, Maine.
 At BerryDunn, Ken chaired the tax department for 13 years and served on the firm's management committee for nine.
 Ken and Linda have been active in Christian ministry for over 30 years, teaching and mentoring younger men and women in the faith.
 Ken currently serves as a member of the leadership team of the Missio Dei Church in Portland, Maine.

 Anne Olmstead is a member of the Board of FAMA Ministries and is responsible for multiple administrative aspects of the organization, including timely and responsible transmission of funds to Central Africa at the board’s direction.
 She was a member of the initial team of Americans to review the work of FAMA on-site in Africa.
-She works as an administrative assistant at BerryDunn Wealth Management and has been active in Christian ministry for over 30 years.
+She works as a paraprofessional at BerryDunn Wealth Management and has been active in Christian ministry for over 30 years.
 She and her husband Michael have raised three children.

 Former Board and Team Members